Trudeau says Canada 'extremely active' in trying to bring Neil Bantleman home

-Prime Minister Justin Trudeau said he's working with Indonesian officials to try to achieve a "positive outcome" in the case of Neil Bantleman, a Burlington, Ont. teacher who has been in jail in Indonesia since 2014.
+Prime Minister Justin Trudeau said he's working with Indonesian officials to try to achieve a "positive outcome" in the case of Neil Bantleman, a 48-year-old teacher from Burlington, Ont., who has been imprisoned in Indonesia since 2014.

 'There has never been a moment in which a Canadian official has been engaged with an Indonesian official without bringing up this issue.' - Prime Minister Justin Trudeau